Youngstown, Ohio: Museums

-Parks and nature
+Parks and recreation

-Youngstown's most popular resource is Mill Creek Park, a five-mile (8 km)-long stretch of landscaped woodland reminiscent of Rock Creek Park in Washington, D.C.
+Youngstown's most popular resource is Mill Creek Park, a five-mile (8 km)-long stretch of woodland along the eponymous Mill Creek.
 Mill Creek Park is the oldest park district in Ohio, established as a township park in 1891.
-The park's highlights include the restored 19th century Lanterman's Mill, the rock formations of Bear's Den, scores of nature trails, the Fellows Riverside Gardens and Education Center, the "Cinderella" iron link bridge, and two 18 hole Donald Ross golf courses.
+The park's highlights include the restored 19th century Lanterman's Mill, the rock formations of Bear's Den, scores of nature trails, the Fellows Riverside Gardens and Education Center, the "Cinderella" suspension bridge, and two 18-hole Donald Ross golf courses.
 Mill Creek Park encompasses approximately 2600 acre, 20 mi of drives and 15 mi of foot trails.
 Its attractions include gardens, streams, lakes, woodlands, meadows, and wildlife.

-Fellows Riverside Gardens' popular lookout point offers visitors contrasting views of the area.
+Fellows Riverside Gardens' lookout point offers visitors contrasting views of the area.
 From the south side, the canopied woodlands overlooking Lake Glacier are visible; from the north side, visitors are presented with a view of downtown Youngstown.
 The park features two 18-hole golf courses.
 The North Course is on rolling terrain, while the South Course features narrow, tree-lined fairways.
 Other features include playgrounds, athletic fields, and picnic areas.

 In 2005, Mill Creek Park was placed on the National Register of Historic Places.
 A plaque commemorating this event is near a memorial statue of Volney Rogers, the Youngstown attorney who set aside land for the creation of Mill Creek Park.

-A smaller recreational area called Wick Park is on the historic North side.
-Wick Park's periphery is lined with early 20th-century mansions built by the city's industrialists, business leaders, and professionals during Youngstown's "boom" years.
+A smaller recreational area called Wick Park is on the city's north side.
+Wick Park's periphery is lined with early 20th-century mansions built by the city's industrialists, business leaders, and professionals during Youngstown's boom years.
 Stambaugh Auditorium, a popular venue for concerts and other public events, is near the park's southwestern edge.
-Another small recreational area called Crandall Park is also on the North side.
-Crandall Park offers well-maintained and landscaped homes, tree-lined streets, and walkable access to shopping and recreations.
-Several cemeteries (notably historic Oak Hill Cemetery) and small recreational spaces are scattered throughout the city.
-Some of those recreational spaces include Homestead Park, John White park, Lynn park, Borts Pool, and the Northside Pool.
+Another small recreational area called Crandall Park is also on the north side.
+Crandall Park is surrounded by landscaped homes, tree-lined streets, and walkable access to shopping and recreation.
+Several cemeteries (notably historic Oak Hill Cemetery) and small recreational spaces are scattered throughout the city, including Homestead Park, John White Park, Lynn Park, Borts Pool and the Northside Pool.